 At Newcastle you will join a School of Chemical Engineering and Advanced Materials with a long-standing reputation for teaching quality and student support.

-The quality of the chemical engineering degrees at Newcastle University is recognised with a top five ranking amongst UK universities teaching chemical engineering in The Times Good University Guide 2013, The Guardian University Guide 2013 and The Complete University Guide 2013.
+The quality of the chemical engineering degrees at Newcastle University is recognised with a top ten ranking amongst UK universities teaching chemical engineering in The Guardian University Guide 2014 and The Complete University Guide 2014.

 Chemical Engineering at Newcastle also ranks in the top 150 universities in the world in the QS World University Rankings by Subject.